 With these simple rules, you will be able to write a dazzling bio for yourself in less time, with less effort, and with amazing results.

 1) THE NARRATIVE

-Bios are typically written in the third person narrative and should sound as though it were objectively written by someone else (although it is obviously anything but).
+Bios are typically written in the third person narrative and should sound as though they were objectively written by someone else (although it is obviously anything but…).

 2) THE VERSIONS

 It is becoming more common, however, to use the first-person narrative for your website.
 Doing this can make your bio more personalized, casual, personality-driven and will allow you to be more creative in how you connect with your website visitors.
 But in all other scenarios, it’s best to stick with third-person narrative.

 (Keep in mind that media professionals and people who book you to speak or be a guest on a webinar, will often copy and paste your bio from your website so you may want to include two separate versions of your bio on your website like I did.)

 Here is an example of a great professional bio > CLICK HERE.

 3) THE LENGTH